 Turismo de Cantabria

-- It is caught on the Bay of Biscay, in the Mediterranean Sea and on the Gulf of Cadiz (Atlantic Ocean).
+- 起源: They are caught in the Cantabrian sea, the Mediterranean, and the gulf of Cadiz (Atlantic Ocean).

 - 何处购买？: You can buy fresh boquerones at any fishmonger’s.
 All supermarkets and groceries offer salted anchovies.
 They are sold fresh, in oil, canned or in glass jars.